Can smart devices be a security risk?

 Why network segmentation matters

 Network segmentation means separating devices or systems so that they do not all have the same level of access.
-This is especially important where a device needs internet access but does not need access to business files, servers, management portals or other trusted systems.
+The objective is not separation for its own sake.
+The objective is to make access intentional.

 Practical steps to reduce risk